M-Jenhani/insurance_broker_dashboard/README.md

 🏥 **Modern Lead Management Dashboard with Advanced ML**

+> **Portfolio Project** - Inspired by real-world experience during an internship at an insurance brokerage.
+During development, I worked with actual client data to build and test features, but all sensitive prospect information has been excluded from this repository for privacy and GDPR compliance.

 Professional lead management and analysis system for health insurance brokers with:
 - **K-Means Clustering** (5 automatic segments)
 - **Isolation Forest** (anomaly detection)